10 Women On Wholesome Moments With Strangers

 Ada Enechi, 30, London

-My phone had frozen at night and I was lost on the streets of Bethnal Green.
-I didn’t recognise anything, so I went into a corner shop frazzled asking for directions and if I could use the shop owner’s phone to google how to unfreeze mine.
+My phone had frozen at night and I was lost on the streets of Bethnal Green, in east London.
+I didn’t recognize anything, so I went into a corner shop frazzled asking for directions and if I could use the shop owner’s phone to google how to unfreeze mine.
 He made me a cup of tea and told me to sit down while he ordered me an Uber because, in his words “women shouldn’t walk the streets at night, it’s too dangerous”, and he put me in a car home.

 Blair Phillips, 30, London